apache/trafficserver/doc/developer-guide/api/functions/TSHttpConnectWithPluginId.en.rst

 .. note::

-   This is a convenience function for :c:func:`TSHttpConnectPlugin` to provide a simpler interface and backward compatibility for existing implementations.
+   This is a convenience function for :func:`TSHttpConnectPlugin` to provide a simpler interface and backward compatibility for existing implementations.
    When this function is used instead of `TSHttpConnectPlugin`, default buffer index and watermark values will be used when creating IOBuffers.